CodeYourFuture/syllabus/docs/guides/coding-101.md

 precedence than `+` and `-`.

 - **TODO:** Do math exercise
-- **TODO:** What about Infinity, Math.PI, IEEE floating point bullshit, NaN
+- **TODO:** What about Infinity, Math.PI, IEEE floating points, NaN

 ### Strings